-The Flash Uploader requires the encapsulated Flash to be used as the AT91FR40162 boot memory and a valid clock to be applied to MCKI.
-After reset, the Flash Uploader immediately recopies itself into the internal SRAM and jumps to it.
+The Flash Uploader requires NCS0 to be connected to NCSF and a valid clock to be applied to MCKI.
+The chip select line loop allows the ARM Core to boot from the embedded Flash when the reset is de-asserted.
+Next, the Flash Uploader immediately recopies itself in the internal SRAM and jumps into it.
 The following operation requires this memory resource only.
-External accesses are performed only to program the encapsulated Flash.
+External accesses are performed only to program the Flash.